 - Email: email@example.com

-Dr. Donal O’Shea officially assumed his post as New College of Florida’s fifth president on July 1, 2012, following the retirement of Dr. Gordon E. “Mike” Michalson Jr. Before coming to New College, O’Shea was the dean of faculty and vice president for academic affairs at Mount Holyoke College (South Hadley, Mass.), a top ranked private liberal arts women’s college.
+Dr. Donal O’Shea served as president of New College of Florida from July 1, 2012 to June 30, 2021.
+Before coming to New College, O’Shea was the dean of faculty and vice president for academic affairs at Mount Holyoke College (South Hadley, Mass.), a top ranked private liberal arts women’s college.

 “I’ve known New College for a long time, and I’m excited about the quality it possesses as an institution, from its strong students and its incredibly qualified faculty to its deeply passionate and engaged alumnae/i and supporters,” said O’Shea in accepting the post.